ericatsydney/ericatsydney.github.io/_posts/2017-07-26-orm-php-framework-comparison.markdown

 }
 {% endhighlight %}

-And this is how the Eloquent handle relationship save action:
+And this is how the Eloquent handle the updates for `MANY_MANY` relationship:
 {% highlight php%}
 $comment = new App\Comment(['message' => 'A new comment.']);

 $post = App\Post::find(1);

 $post->comments()->save($comment);
-{% endhighlight %}

-And detach the relationship like this:
+// And detach the relationship like this:
-{% highlight php%}
 // Detach a single role from the user...
 $user->roles()->detach($roleId);